-Sleep problems are very common in people on the autism spectrum but not all people with autism have sleep problems.
+Sleep problems are very common in people on the autism spectrum but not all autistic people have sleep problems.

 There are a number of factors associated with sleep problems in people on the autism spectrum.
 These include

-Taken together, all of these problems may make it difficult to function normally, to attend school/college and/or to hold down regular employment.
+Taken together, these problems may make it difficult to function normally, to attend school/college and/or to hold down regular employment.